Lima Memorial Health System Logo

 Causes

-The most common causes are serious heart conditions.
+The most common causes of cardiogenic shock are serious heart conditions.
 Many of these occur during or after a heart attack (myocardial infarction).
 These complications include:

 • A large section of heart muscle that no longer moves well or does not move at all